 What the ban means

-It will stop car makers being able to sell new cars from 2032 onwards.
+It will stop car makers being able to sell new petrol or diesel cars from 2030 onwards.
 It doesn’t prevent people from buying used models.
 And it won’t mean we won’t be able to buy petrol and diesel at the pumps any more.
+New petrol-electric hybrid models will able to be sold until 2035.

 Will the ban effect petrol car values?

-Unfortunately, it’s difficult to predict this without knowing certain fundamentals such as who is in government.
-And in 12 years’ time, there might be serious conflict somewhere in the world having the kind of impact we can’t dream of.
-Or perhaps a flu-like virus that seemingly comes out of nowhere… It’s also impossible to know what will happen in the run up to 2032.
-There might be a surge in sales of petrol or diesel cars in 2030 and 2031 as people prepare for the ban.
+It’s also impossible to know what will happen in the run up to 2030.
+There might be a surge in sales of petrol or diesel models in 2028/29 as people prepare for the ban.

 In the first case…

 …the government’s ramp up of electric car charging points doesn’t happen as quickly or extensively as it needs to.
-Electric cars might still be expensive to buy, costly to charge (some public chargers cost up to nine times more than charging at home), and their range might not be significantly better than it currently is.
+Electric cars might still be expensive to buy.
+They could be costly to charge (some public chargers cost up to nine times more than charging at home) still.
+And their range might not be significantly better than it currently is.

 Currently, this is a likely scenario.
 In 2018, a study by EMU Analytics found that by 2020 a charging network of 100,000 public points would be considered ‘adequate’.
-We currently (March 2020) have less than a third of that.
+Currently, (November 2020) we have around a third of that.
 If this continues, take-up of new electric cars could continue to be slow and the value of used petrol and diesel models might climb as they become more popular with frustrated car owners.

 In the second case…

-…the government might be on the case when it comes to sorting out the charging infrastructure (we know, but stranger things have happened).
-The manufacturers might respond to the slow sales of electric cars by lowering prices and the cost of monthly payments.
-And the government might increase the duty on conventional pump fuels.
+…the government might be on the pace when it comes to sorting out the charging infrastructure (we know, but stranger things have happened).
+The manufacturers might respond to the slow sales of electric cars by lowering prices and the cost of monthly payments or there might be significant government backed incentives.
+The government might also increase the duty on conventional pump fuels.

 The cost of fuel is a major driver of people’s motoring habits.
 A dramatic increase in the price per litre of petrol and diesel could shoehorn people out of their combustion engine cars.
-If that’s the case, there will be increased supply of used models and simple economics dictates that petrol car values will fall.
+If that’s the case, there will be increased supply of used models.
+Increasing take-up of electric cars means more used combustion engine cars around and simple economics dictates that petrol car values will fall.

 As time goes by